ioccc-src/winner/2000/primenum/README.md

 ## Judges' remarks:

-Don't read the author remarks until you're ready for the spoiler.
+Don't read the author remarks until you're ready for some obfuscation information.
 Just stop and read the program; it won't take long.
 Once you've figured out what it does, run it.
 It may surprise you.